zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/SEMI JOIN.md

 ## LEFT SEMI JOIN {#section_kjz_pwb_wdb .section}

 When a JOIN condition is valid, data in the left table is returned.
-That is, if the ID of a row in mytable1 appears in all IDs in mytable2, this row is stored in the result set.
+That is, if the ID of a row in mytable1 appears in all IDs in mytable2, this row is saved in the result set.

 **For example**: